 Self-gravitating turbulence is a common description of the flow in star-forming molecular clouds, and a common paradigm for theories of star formation.
 However, we still lack a complete theory for the density distributions produced in such media.
 In this work we characterise the density distribution in self-gravitating, non-magnetised, turbulent media by performing numerical simulations with a range of Mach numbers and virial parameters.
 Using these simulations, we show that: \begin{enumerate} \item The volumetric density PDF can be divided into three regimes: turbulence dominated, gravity dominated, disc/rotation dominated.
 These regimes are characterised by different functional forms: the PDF transitions from being a lognormal (LN) at low densities (turbulence-dominated regime) to a first powerlaw (PL; gravity-dominated) and a second (typically shallower) powerlaw (disc regime) at higher densities.
 Our LN+2PL model includes elements of the LN+PL model by \citet{Burkhart2018} and \citet{Burkhart2019}, in particular, the importance of the sonic scale in setting a PL transition.
 However, contrary to their results, we find for the most part that the PDF does not evolve with star formation efficiency (SFE), and instead remains nearly steady once the SFE reaches a few percent.

-\item While the break in the powerlaw (PL) slope can be difficult to see directly in the PDF, statistical tests confirm that a fit containing two powerlaws is almost always preferred over one with a single powerlaw, and the presence of a second powerlaw becomes obvious when we examine the star formation efficiency $\epsilon_{\rm ff}(s)$ as a function of log density $s$ \citep{Khullar19}.
+\item While the break in the power-law (PL) slope can be difficult to see directly in the PDF, statistical tests confirm that a fit containing two power laws is almost always preferred over one with a single power law, and the presence of a second power law becomes obvious when we examine the star formation efficiency $\epsilon_{\rm ff}(s)$ as a function of log density $s$ \citep{Khullar19}.
 In this diagnostic, the break between the gravity-dominated and disc-dominated regimes manifests as a characteristic oscillatory pattern whereby $\epsilon_{\rm ff}(s)$ reaches a local maximum in the gravity-dominated regime and then a local minimum at the transition from this regime to the disc regime.
 This oscillatory pattern is present in all of our simulations at almost all times once star formation begins.